20lives/dmote/doc/options-main.md

 The style of the support.
 Available styles are:

 - `lock`: A separate physical object that is bolted in place over the MCU.
 This style is appropriate only with a rear housing, and then only when the PCB aligns with a long wall of that housing.
 It has the advantage that it can hug the connector on the PCB tightly, thus preventing a fragile surface-mounted connector from breaking off.
-- `stop`: A gripper that holds the MCU in place at its rear end.
+- `stop`: A gripper that holds the PCBA in place at its rear end.
 This gripper, in turn, is held up by key mount webbing and is thus integral to the keyboard, not printed separately like the lock.
 This style does not require rear housing.

 #### Parameter `preview`